-There has been a 25.9% net increase in pet registrations since the previous Domestic Animal Management Plan was adopted by Council.
+There has been over 11% (figure as of 31/10/2020 annual review) net increase in pet registrations since the previous Domestic Animal Management Plan adopted by Council.
 During the whole of the period, Council has maintained actions from the previous plan by:

-- Follow up of non-renewed registrations through a mail-out of reminder letters and SMS's, including reviewing and improving the process - Review of the current methodology for unpaid registrations - Review of the promotional material regarding positive benefits from registration - Liaison with local Veterinary Practices to ensure relevant information on responsible pet ownership is available - Increase education in parks and awareness to register by Compliance officers.
+- Follow up of non-renewed registrations through a mail-out of reminder letters and SMS's, including reviewing and improving the process - Review of the current methodology for unpaid registrations - Review of the promotional material regarding positive benefits from registration - Liaison with local Veterinary Practices to ensure relevant information on responsible pet ownership is available - Increase education in parks and awareness to register by Compliance officers. - Annual data obtained from the microchipping companies listing COY owners with follow up for registration.
+Since its process was implemented in 2017 there has been a 29% increase in pets registered from this